EvanBurchard/wish/README.md

 ## Contributing
 Pull requests and comments are welcome.
 Please write tests if you are so inclined.

-"khoomeister" has brought up the possibility that the error messages for parsable comparisons (===, !=, etc) should be the expression, as with wish(true) statements, rather than the human readable format.
+"khoomeister" has brought up the possibility that the error messages for parsable comparisons (===, !=, etc) should be the expression, as with statements lacking a comparison operator, rather than the human readable format.
 If you have an opinion, feel free to submit a pull request and/or weigh in here: https://github.com/EvanBurchard/wish/issues/1

 Note: There is a bit of extra complexity that comes with having wish test itself.
 The wish(wish(something) == something) meta assertions do not have fantastic errors along with their failures.
 To keep things simple and avoid a more complex code parsing system, this is not a priority.